thegenemyers/DAZZ_DB/README.md

 been given the suffix .dam to distinguish it from an ordinary DB.
 It is structurally identical to a .db except:

-* there is no concept of quality values, and hence no .FOO.qvs file.
+* there is no concept of quality values, and hence no .FOO.qvs or .FOO.arw file.

 * every .fasta scaffold (a sequence with runs of N's between contigs estimating the length of the gap) is broken into a separate contig sequence in the DB and the